dotsnav/dotsnav/README.md

   - DynamicBuffer&lt;VertexElement&gt;, DynamicBuffer&lt;VertexAmountElement&gt;
   - ObstacleBlobComponent

 Note that any obstacle requires a NavmeshObstacleComponent and or a ObstacleTreeElementComponent.
-Obstacles with static archetypes are destroyed after insertion.
+Entities with static obstacle archetypes are destroyed after insertion.
 To destroy dynamic obstacles destroy their associated entity.

 ### Agents
 General components: